Delivering a modern and fully accessible transport hub at Glasgow’s gateway to Scotland.

 The new station building takes shape

-The extent of Glasgow Queen Street station’s transformation is being revealed as engineers build the steel skeleton of the new expanded concourse.
+The extent of Glasgow Queen Street station’s transformation was gradually revealed as engineers built the steel skeleton of the new expanded concourse.

 The steelwork was produced in Scotland by J&D Pierce Ltd, based in Glengarnock, North Ayrshire.
-Installation of the steel support structure will be ongoing until Summer 2019 and will wrap around the existing arched trainshed, providing additional space to extend platforms.
+Installation of the steel support structure completed in summer 2019 and wraps around the existing arched trainshed, providing additional space to extend platforms.

 If you’re interested in finding out more about this project, please contact us by visiting our contact us page or by calling our 24-hour national helpline on 03457 11 41 41.